electrosense/PSD-technology-classification-framework/README.md

 technology used by the transmitter, using transmission features in a compressed space extracted from single PSD measurements over at most 2 MHz band for inference.

-We release the lightweight version of the framework running as Docker container.
+We release the lightweight version of the framework as Docker container.

 ## Dataset
 We release the compressed version of the dataset that contains the measurements of